tingjones/ee399_hw3/README.md

 > Fig. 1.
 Sample images from the "MNIST" dataset

 ## Theoretical Background
+The three classifiers involved in this assignment are the LDA, the SVD, and the decision tree classifier.
+The LDA splits between data linearly, while the SVD splits data by approximating a plane through all of the features (so in this case, a 784 dimension plane) that will split the data.
+By having a plane through this many dimensions, the SVM also has a buffer space for where the separation line could be, and wants to maximize the distance from the line to the edge of the buffer (finding the "most middle spot" the line could be between two different classes).
+The decision tree classifier does not perform optimization and instead selects the principle components that best split the data and iterates downward, finding the next best feature to split the data into different classes.

 ## Algorithm Implementation and Development
 The procedure is discussed in this section.
 For the results, see [Computational Results](#computational-results).